UrbanAnalyst/dodgr/cran-comments.md

-# CRAN notes for dodgr_0.1.1 submission
+# CRAN notes for dodgr_0.1.3 submission

-The manuscript accompanying this package has been accepted for publication, but has yet to be published and thus still awaits a DOI.
-The next submission will definitely include a reference in the package Description.
+The description now includes a DOI to the published manuscript accompanying this package.

 ## Notes